Sarahw709/Art101_Final/README.md

    - Email testing endpoints available

 **Quick Test**: Create a note with your email, then check `/api/email-status` to see it listed.
 The email will be sent automatically after exactly one year.

+## Deployment to Render

+This app is configured to work seamlessly with Render.
+Notes will persist even when the server restarts.

+### Steps to Deploy:

+1. **Create a PostgreSQL Database on Render**:
+   - Go to your Render dashboard
+   - Click "New +" → "PostgreSQL"
+   - Choose a name and create the database
+   - Copy the **Internal Database URL** (starts with `postgresql://`)

+2. **Create a Web Service on Render**:
+   - Click "New +" → "Web Service"
+   - Connect your GitHub repository
+   - Use these settings:
+     - **Build Command**: `npm install`
+     - **Start Command**: `npm start`
+     - **Environment**: Node

+3. **Add Environment Variables**:
+   - In your Web Service settings, go to "Environment"
+   - Add these variables:
+     - `DATABASE_URL` - Paste the Internal Database URL from your PostgreSQL database
+     - `SMTP_USER` - Your Gmail address
+     - `SMTP_PASS` - Your Gmail App Password
+     - `SMTP_HOST` - `smtp.gmail.com` (optional)
+     - `SMTP_PORT` - `587` (optional)
+     - `PORT` - Render will set this automatically, but you can add it if needed

+4. **Deploy**:
+   - Click "Create Web Service"
+   - Render will build and deploy your app
+   - Your notes will now persist in the PostgreSQL database!

+### Important Notes:

+- The app automatically creates the database table on first startup
+- If `DATABASE_URL` is set, it uses PostgreSQL; otherwise, it uses the filesystem (for local dev)
+- Your notes will persist across server restarts and deployments
+- The email feature works the same way in production